✽ Terroir & Cheeses of Charlevoix

 For fresher and milder cheeses, a latte or cappuccino offers a gentle pairing: the creamy milk foam resonates with the melting texture of the cheese, creating a palette of whites and creams on the palate.
 Simple, harmonious, comforting.

-Our signature board brings together a selection of three to five cheeses from Quebec producers, with at least two from Charlevoix.
-Washed rind, aged tomme, fresh goat cheese: an aromatic progression built like a grand circuit, from the mildest to the most powerful, for a complete experience.
+Our signature board brings together a selection of three to five cheeses from Quebec producers, including at least two from Charlevoix.
+Washed rind, aged tomme, fresh goat cheese: an aromatic progression built like a grand circuit, from the mildest to the strongest, for a complete experience.

-Our boards systematically combine Charlevoix cheeses with organic Charlevoix cured meats, whose carefully prepared salamis and forest aromas create a perfect pairing.
+Our boards systematically combine Charlevoix cheeses with Bio Charlevoix charcuterie, whose carefully cured meats and forest aromas create a perfect pairing.
 Smoked ham, dry sausage, rillettes: natural partners that complement the richness of the cheese.

-To complete the board, we work with Boulangerie Borderon et Fils, whose sourdough, cereal, and dried fruit breads offer a textured base that enhances each cheese.
-A trio of Quebec artisans gathered on the same board: that's Carrera Café.
+To complete the board, we work with Boulangerie Borderon et Fils, whose sourdough, cereal, and dried fruit breads offer a textured base that highlights each cheese.
+A trio of Quebec artisans brought together on one board: that’s Carrera Café.

-After the cheese route, or to start dreaming about it, come and taste our Charlevoix boards at Carrera Café.
-Cheeses, cured meats, artisan bread, and specialty coffee: the Quebec terroir in all its splendor.
+After the cheese route, or to start dreaming about it, come taste our Charlevoix boards at Carrera Café.
+Cheeses, charcuterie, artisanal bread, and specialty coffee: the Quebec terroir in all its splendor.

 View the menu Our story